AaltoUrbanWater/GisToSWMM5/README.txt

 a SWMM input file (*.inp) the tool inp2gis.py can be used.
 The tool saves the subcatchments as a polygon shapefile and the routing between the subcatchment polygon centroids as a line shapefile.

+demo_catchment.zip contains GisToSWMM5 input files for a small imaginary catchment in Finland.
+These files can be used as an example when preparing input files for other areas and to study the behaviour of GisToSWMM5 tool.
+The .zip file also contains the catchment information as GeoTiffs and shapefiles for easier import to GIS-software.
+A QGIS project file with the GIS-files imported is also provided.
+In order to be able to run the generated SWMM input-file (.inp), the user may have to change the paths to rain gauge and climate files in the resulting .inp-file according to the user's setup.

 When using the GisToSWMM5 tool please refer to the publication: